johnspray74/ContinuationMonad/README.md

 This is all to show that ALA is both more flexible/powerful and simpler than using monads.

 This example is one of a set of examples implementing different types of monads.
+In this example, the composed functions just add numbers, but because they are being used with coninuation monad they can take time without blocking the thread.
+The first composed function does a delay.
+The second similates I/O by outputting to the console and then asking you to input a number.
+Note that the whole program runs on one thread without blocking (until the final ReadKey()).

 If you don't understand monads, the section in chapter 3 explains monads.
 All other attempts to explain monads that I have found have failed in my opinion.
 It wasn't until I implemented them myself with this set of examples (for the purpose of comparing what they do and how they work with ALA) that